-In order to assess the strength of function the scheme interpretations AIS 25,26 and AIS 31 (see [4]) were used.
-For specific evaluation results regarding the development and production environment see annex B in part D of this report.
+In order to assess the strength of function the scheme interpretations AIS 25, 26 and AIS 31 (see [4]) were used.

 The results of the evaluation are only applicable to the TOE as defined in chapter 2 and the configuration as outlined in chapter 8 above.